-The goal of interpreting the Bible should be to interpret as objectively as possible.
+The goal of interpreting the Bible should be to be as objective as possible.
 Interpretation does not depend upon a person's feelings or background.
 Though there are many applications, there is only one correct interpretation of any passage.
 With few exceptions the correction interpretation is what was in the mind of the writer as he wrote and in the minds of the first readers as they read those documents.
-Drama tends to make subtle points and emphasize truths that are buried in the dramatic language.
-Attempting to discern the truth behind a figure of speech or a dramatic statement is a subjective exercise because infrequently is the meaning of the dramatic language given.
-Therefore, there is much subjectivity in determining what the real point of dramatic language is.
+Drama tends to make subtle points and emphasizes truths that are buried in the dramatic language.
+Attempting to discern the truth behind a figure of speech or a dramatic statement is a subjective experience because seldom is the meaning of the dramatic language given.
+Therefore, there is much subjectivity in determining what the real point of the drama is.
 That means different interpreters often arrive at different interpretations.

 For example, when Jesus was preparing his followers to face persecution, he said: "You will be betrayed even by parents, brothers and sisters, relatives and friends, and they will put some of you to death.
 Everyone will hate you because of me.
-But not a hair of your head will

-The language perish"(Luke 21:16-18). auite is straightforward when Jesus says that they will be betraved by relatives and hated by many people.
+But not a hair of your head will perish" (Luke 21:16-18).
+The language is quite straightforward when Jesus says that they will be betrayed by relatives and hated by many people.
 But then Jesus adds this rather dramatic phrase: "But now a hair of your head will perish."
 That is obviously not a literal statement.
-It is very possible that a few hairs may have fallen out during periods of violent persecution so the question is what was Jesus really teaching with this dramatic non-literal phrase?
+It is very possible that a few hairs may have fallen out during periods of persecution so the question is what was Jesus really teaching with this dramatic non-literal phrase?
 Since there is no interpretation of hairs falling out of the head given, the interpretation becomes subjective.
 Does Jesus mean that they will suffer no physical trauma?
-Do the hairs represent the body so that this mean that they will not be killed?
+Do the hairs represent the body so that this means that they will not be killed?
 Does it mean that their faith will not be compromised?
-Interpreters must use all the interpretive disposal tools and skills at their including their understanding of grammar, words, culture, context and theology to determine the meaning of that dramatic statement.
+Interpreters must use all the interpretive skills at their disposal including their understanding of grammar, words, culture, context and theology to determine the meaning of that dramatic statement.
 However, even without examining this in Greek, it is quite easy to understand what this dramatic statement means.
 It simply means that though people are going to hate them, God is going to protect them.

 Interpreting the Bible in a subjective manner is something one wants to avoid as much as possible.
 Most of the Bible is quite clear and easily understood.
 It is when a person strays into allegorizing the Bible or using other subjective interpretations that confusion arises.
-Conscientious Bible students must not allow the subjectivity required in interpreting dramatic Biblical language to influence their interpretation of the non-dramatic passages of Scripture.
+Conscientious Bible students must not allow the subjectivity required in interpreting dramatic language to influence their interpretation of more objective passages of Scripture.